-- 17. Remove the header leg pin (B) by removing the hairpin (A) from header leg on both sides. - 18.
-Lower header stand (D) by pulling spring loaded pin (C).
-Release spring pin to lock stand.
+17. Remove the header leg pin (B) by removing the ring (A) from header leg on both sides.

-19. Windrowers with self-aligning center-link: Release center-link latch (A) before returning to the cab.
+18. Windrowers with self-aligning center-link: Release center-link latch (A) before returning to the cab.

-- 20. Disengage the safety props on both lift cylinders as follows: - a.
+- 19. Disengage the safety props on both lift cylinders as follows: - a.
 Turn lever (A) away from the header to raise the safety prop until the lever locks into the vertical position. - b.
 Repeat the previous step for the opposite cylinder.